bedlamss/personal-site/themes/hello-friend/README.md

   defaultTheme = "dark"
   # if you set this to 0, only submenu trigger will be visible
   showMenuItems = 2
-  # Show reading time in minutes for posts
-  showReadingTime = false

 [languages]
   [languages.en]